MediTab: Scaling Medical Tabular Data Predictors via Data Consolidation, Enrichment, and Refinement: Experiments

 We use a pre-trained bidirectional transformer model named BioBERT \cite{lee2020biobert} as the classifier for \method.
 We utilize GPT-3.5 \cite{brown2020language} via OpenAI's API \footnote{Engine \texttt{gpt-3.5-turbo-0301}: https://platform.openai.com/docs/models/gpt-3-5} for the data consolidation and enhancement.
-We use UnifiedQA-v2-T5 \cite{khashabi2020unifiedqa} \footnote{Huggingface: allenai/unifiedqa-v2-t5-large-1363200} for the sanity check.
-The evaluation metrics selected are ROC-AUC and PR-AUC, with the details in Appendix \ref{appx:eval_metric}.
+We use UnifiedQA-v2-T5 3B \cite{khashabi2020unifiedqa} \footnote{Huggingface: allenai/unifiedqa-v2-t5-large-1363200} for the sanity check.
+The evaluation metrics selected are ROC-AUC and PR-AUC, with the details in Appendix~\ref{appx:eval_metric}.
+Further ablations on base model choice is shown in Appendix~\ref{appx:ablations}.
 All experiments were run with 2 RTX-3090 GPUs and AMD Ryzen 3970X 32-Core CPU.